There is a long and a short answer to this question. Visit our FAQ section to learn more!

 This desire for even greater uniqueness has paved the way for a cheaper line of dolls that are available for order online for people who may not care about having an original Blythe and would like to make their own clothes and dress their own dolls to their style.
 For the truly creative, it might prove disastrous to practice altering the doll face on an original Blythe.
 However, a less expensive version of the Blythe would allow aspiring doll artists to refine their craft and bring forth a modern version of these adorable dolls.
 These factory dolls or Blythe Icy dolls are the way to do just that and can be purchased at a significantly reduced rate because only the doll without the clothing and accessories may be purchased.

-These online dolls may be ordered by hair colour and with different body and moveability options, but may not be fully dressed and accessorized.
+These online Blythe dolls may be ordered by hair color and with different body and movability options, but may not be fully dressed and accessorized.
 Many accessories and DIY sites exist now for ordering clothing items separately at a reduced rate and learning how to sew the clothing.
 Whichever way you go, you will not be disappointed because by taking action to purchase one of these cute dolls, you will have in your possession a little slice of cuteness that is adorably unique.

 Visit our Neo Blythe Dolls now.

 First time in the world.
 Visit the newest and most affordable custom Blythe dolls now: Premium Custom Blythe Dolls.

 They are Blythe dolls that are made with real original doll parts combined with custom limbs which makes them real Blythes that are made with real Blythe parts.
 Factory Blythes are not recast ball-jointed dolls or fake clones.
 Avoid using other retailer sites including Amazon, eBay and unknown sites for buying your Blythe dolls as...